ViachKakovskyi/kakovskyi.github.io/_posts/2017/08-august/2017-08-30-what-is-highload.md

 Well, Viach, what's Highload?
 ------

 As you probably noted, all the listed definitions and tons of others did not satisfy me completely.
-I envisioned all the experience which I had, stuff which I read to make this statement.
+I envisioned all the experience which I had to make this statement.

 > ## What is a highload project?
 > #### A project when an inefficient solution or a tiny bug has a huge impact on your business.
 The mistake leads to increase of cost **$$$** or loss of company's reputation.